snehakedari06/keylogger_project/README.md

 What Does This Project Do?
 This is a basic keylogger that listens to all the keystrokes you press on your keyboard and logs them into a text file with timestamps.
 It helps you learn how keyloggers work and highlights the importance of cybersecurity.

-Features
+FEATURES:
 Tracks and logs every keypress, including letters, numbers, and special keys (like Enter or Space).
 Logs each key with the exact time it was pressed.
 Stores the logs in a file named keylogger_output.txt for easy access.
 How to Set It Up
 Install Python:

-Make sure you have Python 3.x installed on your computer.
+Make sure you have Python 3.x installed on your computer.<br>
 Install the Required Library:

-Open a terminal and run this command:
+Open a terminal and run this command:<br>

 bash
 Copy
 Edit
 pip install pynput
 Save the Code:
 Save the provided script as keylogger.py in your preferred folder.
 Run the Keylogger:

-Navigate to the folder in your terminal and type:
+Navigate to the folder in your terminal and type:<br>
 bash
 Copy
 Edit
 python keylogger.py<br>
 Stop the Program:<br>
 To stop the keylogger, press Ctrl+C in the terminal.
 View the Logs:<br>
 Open keylogger_output.txt to see the keystrokes that were logged.

-What Should the Logs Look Like?
+What Should the Logs Look Like?<br>
-Here’s an example of what you’ll find in keylogger_output.txt:
+Here’s an example of what you’ll find in keylogger_output.txt: yaml<br>

-yaml<br>
 Copy<br>
 Edit<br>